zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 using the `get_test_history` (see relevant section in [Using the Backend RPCAPI][Using#find-previous-tests].
 Depending on the situation, running batches on the same Backend as GUI may be desirable or not recommended.
-If the results should be available through GUI the batches must be run on the same Backend.
-If the batches are run with a reduced set of test cases (tests) then it can be confusing since the results are not fully comparable with those from tests started from GUI.
+If the results are expected to be available through GUI then the batches must be run on the same Backend.
+If the batches are run with a reduced set of test cases then it can be confusing since the results are not fully comparable with those from tests started from GUI.
 If the results from batch tests should not be mixed with tests from normal GUI tests, a separate installation of Backend is required, and that might not need any GUI at all.